Find information on:

 Support for applicants

-If you have applied to join the university for September 2022 and are affected by the situation please contact us via [email protected] to discuss your circumstances.
+If you have applied to join the university for September 2023 and are affected by the situation please contact us via our International Admissions Enquiry Form to discuss your circumstances.

 UK Government advice and travel